Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

 Custom tags
 ~~~~~~~~~~~
-* Since v2.1.0 built-in custom tags are deprecated, disabled by default and may be removed in the future.
+* Since v2.1.0 built-in custom tags are replaced by `Custom elements`_, disabled by default and may be removed in the future.

 The built-in template processor supports custom tags via `TransformTags`_ Javascript class ``applyTags()`` method.
 By default there are the ``CARD-*`` tags registered, which are transformed to Bootstrap 4 / 5 cards or to Bootstrap 3